-Sports injuries are a common occurrence for many Katy athletes.
+Sports injuries are a common occurrence for many athletes.
 Student athletes, as well as adults marathon and triathlon athletes, play hard and can often get injured.
 Some of the most common sports injuries are knees, hip, spine, and shoulders.
 The last thing an athlete wants to do is not be able to participate in the sport they love.
-It’s important that they get completely healed so they can begin to compete again.
-We have a 4 step process to help you completely recover so you can return to your favorite sport.
+It’s important that to get completely healed so they can begin to compete again.
+Our 4 step process will speed up recovery time and ensure you are 100% healed.

 Our 4 Step Process to Getting Athletes Back on the Field or Court

 1. Evaluation process to evaluate the injuries and the limitations the student athlete has.

 2. Consulting the physician to ensure we are in alignment with our treatment protocol.

 3. Treatment to help the injured area heal as well as build up supporting core musculature.

 4. Re-Evaluate and send the physician progress reports.

 Our treatment method is designed to help athletes overcome their sports specific injury as fast as possible and get them back on the field where they belong.

 Athletes are often cut off from physical therapy before they are completely healed.
 Unfortunately when the athlete returns to activity, they often get injured again.
 Physical therapy is a wonderful thing and it is crucial to rehabilitate a specific joint, but it is not their job to work on the other aspects of the body that may have contributed to the injury.
 Our programs are designed to look beyond the injury and see how the whole body moves as a unit.
 We don’t do physical therapy nor do we diagnose injuries, but we can help you reduce your risk of re-injury.